 Don't Forget Before you Fly

-As Gran Canaria is part of Spain, the island is part of the European Union for travel purposes, so British passport holders do not need a visa to enter.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 There are ATMs in the arrivals lounge of Gran Canaria Airport, as well as numerous currency exchange services located on both the ground and first floors.
 The currency in Gran Canaria is the euro.